 Note that I am not saying that everyone who cycles in Cambridge is either a student or works in a high-tech company as of course there are some cyclists who fit into neither of those groups.
 However very many of those who cycle in Cambridge are part of one of those two groups.

 There has long been a divide between "town" and "gown" in Cambridge.
 This is perhaps less severe than it once was, but it is still real.
 Even now it still occasionally breaks out into violence.

 People from families which have long been in the city and who are connected with neither the university nor the high-tech businesses and who you might classify as "working class" don't cycle at a particularly higher rate than they would in any other British town.
-Amongst the "town" people, car usage is very much higher and riding a bike is seen as a reflection of being poor.
+Amongst the "town" people, car usage is very much higher and riding a bike can be seen as a reflection of being poor.

 It's not just cycling.
 The two sides of the town / gown divide have different priorities in other ways too.
 For instance, take the shops in Cambridge.
 The city has high retail rents.
 As a result, shops which sell low cost goods are relatively few and far between.
 Campaigns have been run by against new supermarkets opening in "gentrified" areas, even though many of the locally born people who live in the same area value the possibility of cheaper food and other bargains which the new shops may bring rather higher than having boutique stores which sell organic produce for higher prices.

 The divide affects attitudes of both sides.
 It is part of the cause of a relatively high level of intolerance experienced by cyclists in the city even though cyclists are not such a small minority as they might be in other parts of the UK.